Japan Activity logo

 • Torisashi — fresh chicken sashimi, a Kagoshima delicacy (500–800 yen)

 A reliable local pick is Donto, a lively izakaya near Tenmonkan known for its open kitchen, upbeat atmosphere, and budget-friendly set menus starting around 2,500 yen with two drinks.
 For a more traditional setting, seek out izakayas with tatami seating in the Yamanokuchi-cho lanes — many are family-run and welcome solo travelers.
 Pair your food with imo-jochu (sweet potato shochu), Kagoshima's signature spirit, served on the rocks or mixed with hot water (oyu-wari) during the cooler months.
+To understand what makes these flavors so culturally significant, read our guide to Kagoshima culture, shochu, and samurai heritage.

 Kagoshima Prefecture produces more shochu than any other region in Japan, and the city's dedicated shochu bars are a must-visit.
-These venues typically stock 100-600 different labels, with knowledgeable staff who can guide you through tasting flights.
+These venues typically stock 100–600 different labels, with knowledgeable staff who guide you through tasting flights.

 4. Enjoy Cocktails with Sakurajima Views at Rooftop Bars